-We ask you to be in your seat at least 10 minutes before the performance time.
+We ask you to be here at least 10 minutes before the performance time.

-Please keep your belongings to a minimum, and keep them with you at all times.
+Please keep your belongings to a minimum and with you at all times.

 We do not have cloakroom facilities.

-You may like to bring with you a cushion, a rug, insect repellent, sun cream and a torch.
+You may like to bring with you a cushion, a rug, insect repellent, sun cream, sun hat/sun visor, and a torch.
 It could get very cold, so please bring suitable clothing.

 Please note that chairs are provided for all performances, both indoors and outdoors.